You may be using Twitter, but are you using it the right way?

 3. You interrupt Twitter chats with promotional tweets

-Twitter chats are wonderful – I’ve learned so much through my favourites (#LinkedInChat, #MediaChat and #GetRealChat) and often pop in and monitor others.
+Twitter chats are wonderful – my favourites are #NostalgiaChat, #MediaChat and #GetRealChat, and I pop in and out of others.

-However, you can guarantee there’s always one idiot on Twitter who’ll send a promotional and completely irrelevant tweet into the chat by using the hash tag.
+But there’s always one idiot who’ll send a promotional and completely irrelevant tweet into the chat by using the hash tag.

 Unless you’ve got something to contribute to the chat, don’t use the hash tag – it makes you look like a spammer and no-one likes those.